makrai/notes/jackendoff90-sem-struct.md

   * many so-called implicative properties of verbs follow from generalized forms of inference rules developed to account for verbs of spatial motion and location
-    * properties such as _factive,_ _implicative,_ and _semifactive_
+    * properties such as _factive, implicative,_ and _semifactive_
     * need not be stated as arbitrary meaning postulates
     * This is just the sort of explanatory power one wants from a theory of lexical decomposition into conceptual features
   * Each semantic field has its own particular inference patterns
-    * e.g. in the spatial field, one fundamental principle stipulates that an object cannot be in two disjoint places at once From this principle plus rule (21), it follows that an object that travels from one place to another is not still in its original position
+    * eg in the spatial field, one fundamental principle stipulates that an object cannot be in two disjoint places at once
+      * From this principle plus rule (21), it follows that an object that travels from one place to another is not still in its original position
     * in the field of information transfer, this inference does not hold

 ### 1.6.3 Aggregation and Boundedness